drmenguin/indigo/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture2 }})

 <p>
 	My name is Luke Collins.
-I am a fourth year maths and computer science student at the <a href="https://um.edu.mt/" target="_blank">University of Malta</a>, and the cofounder of the mobile app company <a href="https:/learnd.com.mt/" target="_blank">LearnD</a>, which has recently been funded by the University of Malta (<a href="http://takeoff.org.mt/2018/07/takeoff-seed-fund-awards-provide-support-to-take-seven-ventures-forward/" target="_blank">TOSFA</a>).
+I am a fourth year maths and computer science student at the <a href="https://um.edu.mt/" target="_blank">University of Malta</a>, and the cofounder of the mobile app company <a href="https://learnd.com.mt/" target="_blank">LearnD</a>, which has recently won funding from <a href="http://takeoff.org.mt/2018/07/takeoff-seed-fund-awards-provide-support-to-take-seven-ventures-forward/" target="_blank">TOSFA</a>.
 I enjoy listening to classical music and playing the piano.
 I also tutor pure mathematics and computing to A-level students.
 </p>

 <p>